 It should be no surprise the a bedroom functions as a place for sleeping.
 But, in addition to this, it can serve other purposes.
 It can be use as a reading room, a place to enjoy your music, or just a place to relax in complete isolation.
 Add a chair and a small television and it can also be your private entertainment room.
 Function is another key factor to consider when you design a bedroom layout.
 Furniture placement must be at the forefront of the design process.

 Bedrooms should be isolated as much as possible from the living and service areas.
-That is why it is important in the begining to use area zones in the home design and planning stages.
+A good example if this is seen in our Twin Oaks house plan and our Henson home design.
+This is why it is important in the beginning to use area zones in the home design and planning stages.
 Ideally, you would want bedrooms to be in the coolest part of the house.
 In other words, you should try to have the room placement facing the north direction on your building site.

 So why is it necessary to place these rooms in a cool and isolated space?
 We tend to spend a lot of time in our private domain (aka bedroom).
 Privacy, quietness, and comfort are the driving forces behind this design philosophy.
 If a bedroom is to be your get-a-way or sanctuary, you would definitely want those room attributes.

 The size of a bedroom is dependent upon who occupies the space and how much furniture will be in the room.
 An average to midsize bedroom (i.e. kids, nurseries, and guest rooms) is somewhere in the area of 100 to 200 sq ft.
 Ideal sizes would include the following: